band/mastodon-comments/README.md

 ## Usage

 Examples in this section use the React JSX syntax.
-If you're installing on a project that doesn't use JSX or any build tooling (i.e. a regular website), you can instead use the `createElement` function and pass the react options in.
+If you are installing on a project that does not use JSX or any build tooling (i.e., a regular website), you can instead use the `createElement` function and pass the react options in.

 For example, the following two examples are equivalent: